mattmakai/fullstackpython.com/source/content/pages/02-learning-python/03-vim.markdown

 the editor becomes predictable.

+## Configuring Vim with a Vimrc
+The Vimrc file is used to configure the Vim editor.
+A Vimrc file can range from nothing in it to very complicated with hundreds or thousands of lines of configuration commands.

+Here's a simple example .vimrc file I use for Python development to get a feel for some of the configuration statements:

+    # enable syntax highlighting
+    syntax on

+    # the next 4 lines set tabs to have 4 spaces, autoindent when already
+    # working with indented lines, expand tabs key presses to spaces and
+    # move lines 4 spaces each time the >> or << commands are used
+    set ts=4
+    set autoindent
+    set expandtab
+    set shiftwidth=4

+    # enable all Python syntax highlighting features
+    let python_highlight_all = 1

+The Vimrc file lives under the home directory of the user account running Vim.
+For example, when my user account is 'matt', on Mac OS X my Vimrc file is found at ``/Users/matt/.vimrc``.
+On Ubuntu Linux my Vimrc file can be found within ``/home/matt/.vimrc``.

+If the Vimrc file does not already exist, just create it within the user's home directory and it will be picked up by Vim the next time you start the program.

 ## General Vim resources
 * [Vim Adventures](http://vim-adventures.com/) is a cute, fun browser-based game that helps you learn Vim commands by playing through the adventure.